NaveenTayyebi/CFLO/README.md

 # Compressible-Flow

-Compressible-Flow is a package created for students to visualize one, two, and three-dimensional compressible flow phenomena.
+Compressible-Flow is a package created for students to visualize one and two-dimensional compressible flow phenomena.

 ## Install Latest Release (v1.0)
 ```Bash